 And this young girl whom we know as Herodias’s daughter walked away from her mother unmoved by her mother’s words.
 She went on to thrill her father and his guests with her best performance ever.
 Immediately, she walks up to her father to make her request – Daddy, I want the head of John the Baptist on a tray.

 Her father’s mouth is thrown wide open in disbelief.
 He knows the silent influence behind his daughter’s request.
-‘Oh, such influence a mother has over her child’, he muttered between slightly open lips.
+‘Oh, such influence a mother has over her child’, he mutters between slightly open lips.

-But a King’s honor was in his words.
-He orders the execution of the preacher, John the Baptist, and has head delivered to his daughter on a platter, just as she requested.
+But a King’s honor is in keeping to his words.
+He immediately orders the execution of the preacher, John the Baptist, and has his head delivered to his daughter on a platter, just as she requested.

-How come she was so comfortable with the thought of murder in her heart?
+Why was she so comfortable with the thought of murder in her heart?

-Perhaps the answers maybe found in the cradle years and growing up years where education commences at the mother’s knees.
+Perhaps the answers can be found in the cradle and growing up years where education commences at the mother’s knees.

-Maybe it is in the words she heard and the conversations she was immersed in at home with those entrusted to shape her life and destiny.
+Maybe those answers are in the words she heard and the conversations she was immersed in at home with those entrusted to shape her life and destiny.

-Or was it is in those tender years where she saw and watched her mother closely, learning the ways and details of life and living.
+Or was it in her tender years where she saw and watched her mother closely, learning the ways and details of life and living.

-The answer to her willfulness to be an ally in a murderous act might be seen in the seeds of anger, bitterness and hatred that were planted in her tender heart, as she watched her mother show deep envy and swear endlessly.
+The answer to her willfulness to be an ally in a murderous act might be seen in the seeds of anger, bitterness and hatred that were planted in her tender heart.
+And as she watched her mother show deep envy towards others and swear endlessly.

 How are you influencing your child today?